Robert Lufkin MD

 Robert has given invited lectures/keynotes around the world, and was named one of the ‘100 Most Creative People in Los Angeles’ by Buzz Magazine.
 His latest book “Lies I Taught In Medical School” is in preparation.

 His honors include serving as President of the Society of Magnetic Resonance Imaging, President of the American Society of Head and Neck Radiology, and numerous other professional affiliations.
 Among his many inventions including several patents in artificial intelligence, he developed an MR-compatible biopsy needle which is used worldwide today as the “Lufkin Needle.”

-He is currently Clinical Professor of Radiology, at the USC School of Medicine with an academic focus on the applied science of longevity.
+He is currently Adjunct Clinical Professor of Radiology at the USC Keck School of Medicine with an academic focus on the applied science of longevity.
 He is also Chief of Metabolic Imaging at a large medical network in southern California.